phenosense-ciat/Module-image/NDVI-Raspberry/Station/Readme.md

 Therefore the optional point can be avoid but not the second part, then we can create a shell script to execute the Python script without virtual environment.

-we create a shell script named `on_reboot.sh` for the case without virtual environment
+we create a shell script named `on_reboot.sh`.
+For the case without **virtual environment** or even had but not use it in the shell script because is invoked inside of the Python script.
 ```
 #!/bin/bash
 PATH=/usr/local/bin:/usr/local/sbin:/usr/bin:/usr/sbin:/bin:/sbin